Draw-Memory/Draw-Memory/src/help.md

 Please replace table_name with the name of your table, and column1, column2, column3, ... with the names of the columns you want to insert data into.
 Similarly, replace value1, value2, value3, ... with the corresponding values you want to insert.

 The ? in the VALUES clause are placeholders for the values you want to insert, and they are replaced by the values in the array [value1, value2, value3, ...].
 This is done to avoid SQL injection attacks.
+# Glitch
+## Save a p5.js drawing as an array of points in a database with Glitch without using a file.

+### Capture the drawing: As the user draws on the canvas, capture the x and y coordinates of the points.
+You can do this by pushing the points into an array in the mouseDragged function.
+JavaScript

+let points = [];
+function mouseDragged() {
+  points.push(createVector(mouseX, mouseY));
+}

+### Send the drawing to the server: Now, you need to send this data to a server where it can be stored in a database.
+Glitch provides a simple way to host both the front-end and back-end code for your project.
+You can use the fetch API to send a POST request to your server with the drawing data.

+JavaScript

+async function uploadDrawing() {
+  const response = await fetch('/api', {
+    method: 'POST',
+    headers: {'Content-Type': 'application/json'},
+    body: JSON.stringify(points)
+  });
+  const data = await response.json();
+  console.log(data.status);
+}

+### Server-side code: On the server side, you can use Express.js to handle the POST request and save the data in a database.
+Here’s a basic example of how you might handle the POST request in your server.js file on Glitch:

+JavaScript

+app.post('/api', (request, response) => {
+  const data = request.body;
+  database.insert(data);
+  response.json({points: data,timestamp: Date.now()});
+});

+### The uploadDrawing() function can be called when you want to send the drawing data to the server.
+This could be when the user finishes their drawing and clicks a “Save” or “Upload” button, for example.

+JavaScript

+let points = [];

+function setup() {
+  createCanvas(400, 400);
+  background(220);

+  let saveButton = createButton('Save Drawing');
+  saveButton.mousePressed(uploadDrawing);
+}

+function draw() {
+  if (mouseIsPressed) {
+    points.push(createVector(mouseX, mouseY));
+    ellipse(mouseX, mouseY, 10);
+  }
+}

+async function uploadDrawing() {
+  const response = await fetch('/api', {
+    method: 'POST',
+    headers: {
+      'Content-Type': 'application/json'
+    },
+    body: JSON.stringify(points)
+  });
+  const data = await response.json();
+  console.log(data.status);
+}

+In this example, a “Save Drawing” button is created in the setup() function.
+When this button is clicked, it triggers the uploadDrawing() function, which sends the drawing data to the server1234.
+The drawing data is captured whenever the mouse is pressed and moved.
+The mouseIsPressed is a p5.js system variable that always contains a true/false value depending on whether the mouse button is currently being pressed.